Emma-blnch/Portfolio/README.md

 # Portfolio-2025

-ANIMATION des stats a refaire
-partie "projets" a faire
+- partie "projets" a faire

+- responsive a faire
+- SEO a verifier